 What Can I Do?

 I can write.
 I can look at things with an objective eye, and I can listen.
-Not to mention, I make a particularly delicious banana bread.
+Sometimes people just need someone to vent to, and I can be that person at the drop of a hat.

 What Am I Good At?